x

 An informative visual guide demonstrating the procedure for testing solar panels using a multimeter.

-Step 1: Check the spec of your solar panel.
+Step 1: Check the specs of your solar panel.

-Specifically, look for open circuit voltage and short circuit current (or Voc and Isc).
-You can find this at the back of your module or the manufacturer’s website.
+Specifically, look for open-circuit voltage and short-circuit current (or Voc and Isc).
+You can find this at the back of your module or on the manufacturer’s website.

 “COM” here stands for common.
 The black color is just to signify that it’s meant to connect to your module’s ground or negative cable.